Data Centers in Hyderabad

 Natural Disaster Risk

-- River Flood (9.2/10): This is the highest environmental risk for the region, requiring specific mitigation for drainage and facility elevation.
+- River Flood (9.2/10): This is the highest environmental risk for the region, requiring specific mitigation for drainage and facility elevation as of January 2026.

 - Earthquake (8.3/10): Seismic activity is a factor that influences structural engineering standards for resilient facility design.

-- Drought (6.4/10): Long-term water availability can affect cooling requirements for large-scale data centers.
+- Drought (6.4/10): Long-term water availability is a consideration for facility cooling requirements as of January 2026.

-- Regional Threats: While the city is inland, national risks like Tsunami (7.8/10) and Coastal Flood (7.8/10) are indirect factors that may impact regional supply chains.
+- Regional Threats: While the city is inland, national factors like Tsunami (7.8/10) and Coastal Flood (7.8/10) are indirect risks that may impact regional supply chains.